ueffel/caddy-imagefilter/README.md

 * TIFF
 * WEBP (only input)

-There is currently no pure go WEBP library, that can encode (not just decode) WEBP images.
+There is currently no pure go WEBP library, that can encode (not just decode) WEBP images (maybe [someday](https://github.com/golang/go/issues/45121)).
 Therefore images in WEBP will be encoded as PNG as fallback.

 It's recommended to keep transformed images in a cache to improve response times and don't do transformation over and over again.